arieldossantos/super-waffle/README.md

 # super-waffle

-A customer service written in clojure
+Super Waffle is an Authentication Service written in Clojure and hosted on AWS :)

+## Stack

+// todo